 Semisynchronous replication must be enabled on both the master and slave sides.
 If semisynchronous replication is disabled on the master, or enabled on the master but on no slaves, the master uses asynchronous replication.

-As of MySQL 5.7.3, the number of slave acknowledgments the master
+The number of slave acknowledgments the master must receive per

 Blocking also occurs after rollbacks that are written to the binary log, which occurs when a transaction that modifies nontransactional tables is rolled back.
 The rolled-back transaction is logged even though it has no effect for transactional tables because the modifications to the nontransactional tables cannot be rolled back and must be sent to slaves.